Ultra-Fast Accurate AoA Estimation via Automotive Massive-MIMO Radar: Performance Bounds for Fast-MUSIC

 \section{Performance Bounds for Fast-MUSIC}

-In practice, our primary concern is the accuracy of $\tilde{P}_{\textrm{{music}}} (\theta )$ relative to its exact version $P_{\textrm{{music}}} (\theta)$.
-In this section, we thus analyze the theoretical performance of our fast-MUSIC approaches, i.e. the relative error between our approximate pseudo-spectrum in eq.
-(14) and the exact pseudo-spectrum in eq. (\refeq{eq:p_music}) which utilizes the exact signal subspace $\U_K$.
+Our primary concern is then the accuracy of the approximated pseudo-spectrum $\tilde{P}_{\textrm{{music}}} (\theta )$ relative to its exact version $P_{\textrm{{music}}} (\theta)$.
+In the following, we analyze the theoretical performance of our fast-MUSIC methods, giving the relative error between the approximated pseudo-spectrum in eq.
+(10) and the exact pseudo-spectrum in eq. (\refeq{eq:p_music}) as standard MUSIC.

-It should be noted that, from the theoretical perspective, existing theories or error bounds developed for randomized matrix sketching would become inapplicable to our problem.
-In this study, the ultimate aim of our fast-MUSIC is to approximate an exact pseudo-spectrum $P_{\textrm{music}}(\theta)$ and acquire the high-resolution AoAs estimation.
-Unfortunately, most existing theories \cite{drineas2005nystrom,gittens2016revisiting,wang2019scalable} bound only the matrix norm errors, e.g. $\| \S - \tilde{\S} \|_F$ or $\| \S - \tilde{\S} \|_2$.
-Thus, such matrix norm bounds should not lend any support to our fast-MUSIC methods.
+It should be noted that, from a theoretical perspective, the existing theories or error bounds developed for randomized matrix sketching are inapplicable to our concerned problem.
+This is to say, the ultimate aim of our fast-MUSIC method is to approximate an exact pseudo-spectrum $P_{\textrm{music}}(\theta)$, and then to acquire the high-resolution AoAs estimation.
+Unfortunately, most existing theories only bound the matrix approximation errors\cite{drineas2005nystrom,gittens2016revisiting,wang2019scalable}, e.g. $\| \S - \tilde{\S} \|_F$ or $\| \S - \tilde{\S} \|_2$.
+Accordingly, such matrix norm bounds should not lend any support to our fast-MUSIC methods.

-In the following, we show the relative error of our estimated $\tilde{P}_{\textrm{music}}(\theta)$ is also bounded, after approximating $\S$ with $\tilde{\S}$, which is more difficult than deriving traditional matrix norm bounds.
-Our Theorems~\ref{thm:nys} and \ref{thm:power} establish lower bounds for $\tilde{P}_{\textrm{{music}}}(\theta )$.
-Theorem~\ref{thm:power2} establishes an upper bound for it.
+In this section, we show the relative error of our estimated pseudo-spectrum $\tilde{P}_{\textrm{music}}(\theta)$ would be also bounded, after approximating $\S$ with $\tilde{\S}$, which is more challenging than to derive the classical matrix norm bounds.
+Our Theorems~\ref{thm:nys} and \ref{thm:power} establish the theoretical lower bounds for $\tilde{P}_{\textrm{{music}}}(\theta )$.
+Theorem~\ref{thm:power2} establishes the theoretical upper bound for it.